 Medical Center: Faculty members serve as counselors for students.
-Throughout the program (by individual and/or by group conferences), students may seek assistance with problems of a personal or academic nature.
+Throughout the program by individual and/or by group conferences, students may seek assistance with problems of a personal or academic nature.
 Affiliate Program.
-The School of Nursing has a contract with two diploma programs to offer a thirteen-week affiliate course in the nursing care of children.
+A thirteen-week affiliate program in the Nursing Care of Children is offered students from four diploma schools of nursing in Indiana, Illinois, and Missouri.
+Clinical experience is provided in the Riley Hospital for Children.